dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ## WPF default include exclude

-SDK project files define a set of rules to implicitly include or exclude files from the project.
+SDK projects define a set of rules to implicitly include or exclude files from the project.
 These rules also automatically set the file's build action.
-This is unlike the older non-SDK .NET Framework projects, which had no default include or exclude rules. .NET Framework projects required you to explicitly declare which files to include in the project.
+This is unlike the older non-SDK .NET Framework projects, which have no default include or exclude rules. .NET Framework projects require you to explicitly declare which files to include in the project.

 .NET project files include a [standard set of rules](overview.md#default-includes-and-excludes) for automatically processing files.
 WPF projects add additional rules.

-The following table shows which elements and which [globs](https://en.wikipedia.org/wiki/Glob_(programming)) are included and excluded in the .NET Desktop SDK when the [`UseWPF`](#usewpf) project property is set to `true`:
+The following table shows which elements and [globs](https://en.wikipedia.org/wiki/Glob_(programming)) are included and excluded in the .NET Desktop SDK when the [`UseWPF`](#usewpf) project property is set to `true`:

 | Element               | Include glob                 | Exclude glob                                                                                           | Remove glob  |
 |-----------------------|------------------------------|--------------------------------------------------------------------|--------------|